Soap: Loofah Adzuki Exfoliating

 - Rub your exfoliating natural soap bar firmly but gently on wet skin in a circular motion.

-- Sensitive facial skin should be massaged gently, while the skin on your torso can be scrubbed a bit harder.
+- If you choose to use on sensitive facial skin it should be massaged very gently, while the skin on your torso can be scrubbed a bit harder.

 - The very sensitive area around the eyes does not need and should not be exfoliated.